FEATURE //

 Do Exactly What You Want, When You Want

-Sometimes I forget about how many compromises you make when traveling with a friend or group.
+Sometimes I forget how many compromises you make when traveling with a friend or group.
 I probably wouldn’t have visited that military museum in Ho Chi Minh City if I’d been alone; I definitely would have skipped the aeronautical display in Seattle.
 When I travel alone, I adore the prospect of choosing exactly the cafe or restaurant I’m going to splurge in for a great lunch, where I can sit with my book and enjoy my favorite food, uninterrupted.

 Avoiding the conflict that often comes with traveling with others is another bonus of the solo trip.
 It’s inevitable that spending virtually all your time with another person, even your beloved partner, will produce a few sparks of conflict, especially in the sometimes stressful negotiations of budget travel.
 But most people won’t argue with themselves.

-Reigniting Your “I Can Do Anything” Spirit
+Reigniting Your “I Can Do Anything” Spirit

-Something about making all my own choices in a foreign place seemed to be giving me that “I can do anything” attitude that I sometimes forget in daily life.
+Something about making all my own choices in a foreign place seemed to be giving me that “I can do anything” attitude that I sometimes forget in daily life.

 I’ve had a few real moments of clarity while traveling alone that never seem to occur when I’m traveling with someone else.
 Standing in an art gallery in Hamburg, I vividly remember staring at an exhibition about designer apartments in New York.
-“I could go and live in a place like that,” I remember thinking to myself, somewhat insanely.
-“In fact, I can go anywhere I want.”
-Something about making all my own choices in a foreign place seemed to be giving me that “I can do anything” attitude that I sometimes forget in daily life.
+“I could go and live in a place like that,” I remember thinking to myself, somewhat insanely.
+“In fact, I can go anywhere I want.” Something about making all my own choices in a foreign place seemed to be giving me that “I can do anything” attitude that I sometimes forget in daily life.

 Traveling alone and independently also does wonders for your power of self-reliance and even your self-esteem.
 Taking responsibility for all the tasks involved in traveling, without having someone else to talk over the possibilities with or to make the decisions for you, is a really empowering thing.
 It’s especially powerful if you’re navigating through a foreign country, perhaps using some knowledge of a foreign language, and managing to find your way from place to place all alone.